coyoapp/iOS-CodeChallenge/README.md

 ### Posts Screen

-A post has a title.
-When a post is tapped, the user should be redirected to the detail screen.
+ - A post has a title.
+ - When a post is tapped, the user should be redirected to the detail screen.
+ - The user should be able to refresh the content.
+ - Our backend server is weak, 10 items per response should be enough to not melt it down.

 ### Post Detail